-The Monastery of the Holy Trinity is approached by climbing up 140 steps.
-It is the monastery that featured in the James Bond film, For Your Eyes Only (1981), in the hanging-basket scene.
+The Monastery of the Holy Trinity is probably the most visually dramatic monastery and is approached by climbing up 140 steps.
+If it looks familiar, it was featured in the hanging-basket scene of the James Bond film, For Your Eyes Only (1981).
 Founded in 1438, its main church is much newer, dating from 1798.
 From the open space behind the church, on the edge of the crag, there are magnificent views over the Plain of Thessaly.

-The closest monastery to the village of Kastraki (one kilometer away), St. Nicholas is approached up a steep hill, followed by a flight of steps.
-Founded in 1368 and enlarged in 1628, it is much-loved for its tiny church decorated with incredible frescoes, painted by the Cretan artist Theophanes in 1527, the most memorable depicting "Adam naming the Animals."
+The closest monastery to the village of Kastraki at just one kilometer away, St. Nicholas makes for another super dramatic photo.
+It is approached by climbing a steep hill, followed by a flight of steps.
+Founded in 1368 and enlarged in 1628, it is much-loved for its tiny church, decorated with incredible frescoes painted by the Cretan artist Theophanes in 1527, the most memorable depicting "Adam naming the Animals."

 The Monastery of Rousanoú stands boldly perched upon a slender pinnacle of rock.
 Dedicated to the "Transfiguration" but honored to Saint Barbara, Rousanou was probably built in 1288 and renovated as a monastery in 1545.
 It became a convent in 1988, and is inhabited by nuns who tend its lovely small garden.

-The most accessible of all the Meteora, St. Stephen's is approached via a footbridge and there are no steps to climb.
-In an awesome setting with spectacular views over the valley (from the balcony), it stands close to the Monastery of the Holy Trinity.
-The nuns who live there are welcoming and keep it in perfect order, with a beautiful chapel adorned with frescoes and ornate golden details.
+The most accessible of all the monasteries, St. Stephen's is approached via a footbridge and requires no climbing of steps.
+In an awesome setting, with spectacular views over the valley (from the balcony), it stands close to the Monastery of the Holy Trinity.
+The nuns who live here are welcoming and keep it in perfect order, with a beautiful chapel adorned with frescoes and ornate golden details.

-The most convenient base for visiting the Metéora monasteries, thanks to its choice of sizeable hotels, guest houses, tavernas, and restaurants, the town of Kalambáka (Kalampaka) caters for groups of tourists and pilgrims and thrives primarily on tourism.
-It lies at the point where the River Piniós emerges from the Pindos mountains into the Plain of Thessaly.
-Kalambáka is 357 kilometers from Athens, to which it is connected by both train and bus.
+The most convenient base for visiting the Metéora monasteries, thanks to its choice of sizeable hotels, guest houses, and restaurants, the town of Kalambáka (Kalampaka) (Kalabaka) caters to groups of tourists and pilgrims, and thrives primarily on tourism.
+If you are staying here, you can easily take a four-hour guided tour to see the monasteries and landscape.

 More authentic than Kalambáka (which lies just two kilometers away), the unspoilt village of Kastraki is built into a hillside below two massive rocky pinnacles and is an attraction in itself.
-Made up of mid-19th century cottages with terracotta tile roofs and wooden window shutters, Kastraki is a conservation village, so new building is restricted.
-You'll find several houses with rooms to let, plus half a dozen traditional tavernas.
+Made up of mid-19th century cottages with terra cotta tile roofs and wooden window shutters, Kastraki is a conservation village, so new building is restricted.
 From here, a marked footpath leads up to the monasteries.

 Where to Stay in Metéora for Sightseeing